 As part of our approach to delivering this, the Audience focus fund is designed to help funded organisations understand, retain and grow their audiences.
 The fund is intended to address major support needs in the sector; it will support a small number of large-scale national, sector-wide or major cross-regional collaborative activities.

-We are looking to invest in high impact, exciting and ambitious proposals that:
+We aim to invest in high impact, exciting and ambitious proposals that:

 - have the potential to help funded organisations reach significantly more people and new audiences, or